-This objective is intended to annually review this entire Plan to evaluate and improve its effectiveness in serving the compliance requirements and wildfire risk reduction needs and obligations of the TANC members and COTP Participants.
+This objective sets forth an annual review process for this Plan.
+It is intended to evaluate and improve the Plan's effectiveness in serving the compliance requirements and wildfire risk reduction needs and obligations of the TANC Members and COTP Participants.

-D. Plan Organization and Compliance with Senate Bill 901
+D. Plan Organization and Compliance with Public Resources Code Section 8387